 so I sold that after a few months and got a nice used Yamaha R3.

 That bike was sweet.
 Some people call the 300-level sport bikes “beginner bikes”, but that’s foolish.
 That bike can rip to over 100mph with ease (which is more than enough for public roads), and it’s nimble and lithe on twisty roads.
 I used it for commuting to work and weekend rides up in the Poconos or Catskill Mountains.
 Here’s a shot from a recent ride:

 I pretty much ride 10 months a year, about five days a week.
 There is nothing quite like the feeling of freedom and enhanced mental focus and intensity of riding a motorcycle.
 Although it lacks the transcendent experience one achieves from moving under one’s own power like on a bicycle or by foot, the connection between man and machine is very deep.
 All four limbs are involved with controlling the vehicle, and you are connected to those pistons firing up and down thousands of times per minute, ebbs and flows of power under your body, controlled with the subtlest of wrist motions and shifts in body weight.
 The ride becomes an all-consuming, overwhelmingly intense experience in the mind, body, and soul.
 I’ve written elsewhere about how I manage the dangers of riding motorcycles.
 It’s a manageable risk, and well worth it considering the spiritual and emotional benefits of riding (not to mention the ability to avoid traffic and parking problems).

-Sometimes people ask me how I reconcile riding motorcycles with performing classical music, but they’re really not much different from a mental perspective.
+Sometimes people ask me how I reconcile riding motorcycles with performing experimental music, but they’re really not much different from a mental perspective.
 Both disciplines require an intense level of focus that I find hard to achieve anywhere else.
 I think a lot of folks have an image of motorcyclists as “bad boys” with tattoos, drinking problems, and super loud bikes, with no helmet and a nasty attitude.
 That stereotype exists for a reason as those guys are unfortunately out there, but there are just as many other riders like me who take our safety seriously, are respectful of other drivers, and lead a clean lifestyle.